DataDink/ModCraft/js/README.md

 Each new ModCraft.Application branches off of the global dependency scope and becomes its own environment.
-If you need to host multiple application environments you can still add all of your common dependencies to the global registry, but should add dependencies and modules specific to your application to an instance of ModCraft.Application.
+If you need to host multiple application environments you can still add all of your common dependencies to the global registry prior to instantiating a new application, but should add dependencies and modules specific to your application after creating a new ModCraft.Application.

 An application instance can have modules and services added to it until the application.start() method is called.
 Adding modules and services to an application